-Syllabus Title Regenerative medicine of respiratory organs with tissue-engineering techniques Instructor Masato Kar Masato Kanzaki and Tamami Isaka Credit 1 Type of Class Lecture and d Practicum Theme Surgical tre eatment of respiratory organ with b piomaterials Schedule Thursday a t 9:00-12:00 Course Objective Understand wide range of knowledge of tissue ling of regenerative medicine in the ejects with others. e engineering e field of respiratory organ and acquiring the specific knowledge allowing the students to discuss Evaluation Methods Attendance e rate and the reports regarding to the contents of the lectures will be evaluated at 50% and 50% weight, respectively.
+Syllabus Title Regenerative medicine of respiratory organs with tissue-engineering techniques Instructor Masato Kanzaki and Tamami Isaka Credit 1 Type of Class Lecture an d Practicum Theme Surgical tre eatment of respiratory organ with b piomaterials Schedule Thursday a t 9:00-12:00 Course Objective Obtaining a wide range of knowledge of tissue engineering Understanding of regenerative medicine in the field of respiratory organ and acquiring the specific knowledge allowing the students to discuss various subjects with others.
+Evaluation Methods Attendance e rate and the reports regarding to the contents of the lectures will be evaluated at 50% and 50% weight, respectively.
 Grading Scale Evaluation grades are following five grades.
 Grade S will be given by 90~100 points; A, 80~90 points; B, 70~80 points; C, 60~70 point; D, less than 60 points.
 Students obtaining grade S to C will be evaluated to complete the course and given the credits, and those obtaining grade D will be evaluated to incomplete the course and given no credit.
-Textbooks/References Saiseiiryososho, Asakura-shoten, Tokyo, Japan, 2012 (In Japanese) Biomedical Engineering Nyumon, Newton Press, Tokyo, Japan, 1999 (In Japanese) Independent Study Outside of Class earch original articles relating to the subjects of lesson.
-Students are also recommended to of knowledge including the research results obtained by other researchers.
-Room Seminar roo om at the 1st floor in Education an nd Research Building Special Note Students ca the scheduled time must discuss with the supervisors, and the new schedule will be made. ors, regardless of the class schedule.
-Supervisors will answer the questions not only at the sites if necessary.
+Textbooks/Referenc es Saiseiiryososho, Asakura-shoten, Tokyo, Japan, 2012 (In Japanese) Biomedical Engineering Nyumon, Newton Press, Tokyo, Japan, 1999 (In Japanese) Independent Study Outside of Class Students are asked to read references and search original articles relating to the subjects of lesson.
+Students are also recommended to attend conferences and obtain a wide range of knowledge including the research results obtained by other researchers.
+Room Seminar room at the 1st floor in Education and Research Building Special Note Those who are unable to attend the class at the scheduled time must discuss with the supervisors, and the new schedule will be made.
+Students can ask questions for the supervisors, regardless of the class schedule.
+Supervisors will answer the questions not only at the sites but also explain the answers at the last class if necessary.
 Course Plan Number Instructor Contents 1 Masato Kanzaki or others Surgical regenerative-medicine of respiratory organ No. 1 2 Masato Kanzaki or others Surgical regenerative-medicine of respiratory organ No. 2 3 Masato Kanzaki or others Surgical regenerative-medicine of respiratory organ No. 3 4 Masato Kanzaki or others Surgical regenerative-medicine of respiratory organ No. 4 5 Masato Kanzaki or others Tissues in the respiratory organ and pulmonary cystic diseases 6 Masato Kanzaki or others Actual application of cell-sheets in thoracic surgery No. 1 7 Masato Kanzaki or others Actual application of cell-sheets in thoracic surgery No. 2 8 Masato Kanzaki or others Artificial tracheae lined with tracheal and bronchial epithelial cells